romoxi/BobShop/README.md

 - individual pages/messages after submitting the order/cart
 - product variations (eg. small, medium, large or red, blue, green)
 - custom language file for easy translating in your language
+- admin panel for orders and carts (be sure to set the permissions of this page)
+- order number can be formated to suggest your customers a very big shop ;)

 ## What bobshop can not do at this time:
 - invoices